RobinSchmidt/RS-MET-Research/Notes/DSP/FeedbackDelayNetworkIdeas.md

   example though.
 In reality, we may want to do that for the 16x16 case or so.
 The algorithm should perhaps start with an initial setting and then check some (random?) variations of that setting.
-  In the 16x16 case, there are 256 sums and we try to find 32 delay values such that all possible pairwise sums are mututally prime.
+  In the 16x16 case, there are 256 sums and we try to find 32 delay values such that all possible pairwise sums are mutually prime.
 Maybe number theory can help with that search?
 Are there any theorems for when a sum of two numbers is a prime, for example?
 Maybe that helps to narrow the search space.
 Or maybe use fractional delays (with 1st order allpass interpolation) and try to define some (differentiable) cost function that measures the irrationality of all the possible delay ratios.
 Maybe this cost function should be fomulated in terms of the continuous fraction expansions of the ratios?
-By the rations, I mean numbers like (M1+N1)/(M1+N2), ... i.e. the ratios between all possible sums
+By the ratios, I mean numbers like (M1+N1)/(M1+N2), ... i.e. the ratios between all possible sums

-- Maybe try to extend the idea to put another matrix after the B filters and after that matrix another set of delays/filters (let's clal them C), etc. This way, we could build a multilayer FDN in a way similar to multilayer perceptrons.
+- Maybe try to extend the idea to put another matrix after the B filters and after that matrix another set of delays/filters (let's call them C), etc. This way, we could build a multilayer FDN in a way similar to multilayer perceptrons.
 The feedback would occur after the last layer.
 We could call them MLFDNs.
 In this view, the architecture above could perhaps be considered to have 1.5 layers.
 Or maybe define the number of layers as the number of delay sets.
 The number of matrices is always 1 less - except for the 1 layer case, maybe.
+Or maybe call it scattering feedback delay network.
+Or delay-scatter-feedback network.